opendocsg/slw-judgments-backfill/2017_SGHC_234/report.md

  (d) It was merely fortuitous that the receipt of the Representations and the execution of the LOI took place in a meeting in Zhuhai.
 The location of the meeting was unimportant and was merely a matter of administrative convenience.
 Correspondence showed that Leon Chen and other officers of ZCC were willing to travel to Singapore for meetings with the plaintiff.
 Therefore, an inference should be drawn that the parties did not ascribe any special significance to Zhuhai as a meeting location;

- (e) Although Chee received the Representations on 1 August 2016 in Zhuhai, Chee relied on them in Singapore by communicating with the plaintiff’s employees in Singapore and instructing them to pay the US$3m deposit into the first defendant’s bank account (citing UBS AG v Telesto Investments Ltd [2011] 4 SLR 50 in support);
+ (e) Although Chee received the Representations on 1 August 2016 in Zhuhai, Chee relied on them in Singapore by communicating with the plaintiff’s employees in Singapore and instructing them to pay the US$3m deposit into the first defendant’s bank account (citing UBS AG v Telesto Investments Ltd <span class="citation">[2011] 4 SLR 50</span> in support);

  (f) Upon receiving the Further Representations in Singapore, the plaintiff relied on them and paid the US$2.6m advance payment to the first defendant in Singapore;